 - No commentary after the closing brace.

-- If the input is unparseable, return the schema with all fields set to null.
+- If the input is unparseable, return the schema with every field set to null.

-This catches the “Here is your JSON: …” wrapper that breaks parsers.
+This kills the “Here is your JSON: …” wrapper that breaks parsers.
+The “set every field to null” rule prevents the model from narrating an apology instead of returning the shape.

 Step 3: Use code fences and a clear language tag